happyyangyuan/YPA/README.md

 ##Preconditions
 * YPA is for JPA developers.The basic concepts of JPA is a requirement.You can go to <a href="http://docs.oracle.com/javaee/6/tutorial/doc/bnbpz.html">here for JPA tutorial</a>.
-* <a href="http://docs.oracle.com/javaee/6/tutorial/doc/bnbtg.html">JPQL language</a>.JPQL is short for Java Persistence query language.You should be familiar with it!
+* <a href="http://docs.oracle.com/javaee/6/tutorial/doc/bnbtg.html">JPQL language</a>.JPQL is short for Java Persistence Query Language.You should be familiar with it!
 * The springframework JPA integration usage.(This is my suggested way to use YPA).

 ##Advantages of YPA